Sunday, April 30, 2006

 See what I mean?
 How can that not make you hungry for more?
 So go take a look--and be sure to tell Roger I said 'hi.'

-But back to the lettuce (which I do not plant in the greenhouse in spring because even now it is already too warm in there).
-Creating indirect light for your plants using a greenhouse, shadecloth, or by simply growing them in a partly shaded spot can make all the difference.
-(Just think of how well everything grows in mostly cloudly places like England and the Pacific Northwest.)
-Cooling down your heat hating lettuce can literally save (or extend) your crop.
+But back to the lettuce, which I don't plant in the greenhouse in spring because even now it's already too warm in there.
+Creating indirect light for your plants using a greenhouse, shade cloth, or by simply growing them in a partly shaded spot can make all the difference.
+Just think of how well everything grows in mostly cloudly places like England and the Pacific Northwest.
+Cooling down your heat hating lettuce can literally save or extend your crop.

 For more information about the mini greenhouse frame on this lettuce plot, please see the comments section in this previous post.